-We currently have three United States patents in force for use of our BioAstin® products.
-We regard our proprietary technology, trade secrets, trademarks and similar intellectual property as important and we rely on a combination of trade secret, contract, patent, copyright and trademark law to establish and protect our rights in our products and technology.
-However, there can be no assurance that we will be able to protect our technology adequately or that competitors will not be able to develop similar technology independently.
+We regard our proprietary technology, trade secrets, trademarks and similar intellectual property as important and we rely on a combination of trade secret, contract, copyright and trademark law to establish and protect our rights in our products and technology.
+However, there can be no assurance that we will be able to protect our technology adequately or that competitors will not be able to develop similar technology independently, particularly following the recent expiration of our patents relating to the use of astaxanthin.
 In addition, the laws of certain foreign countries may not protect our intellectual property rights to the same extent as the laws of the United States.
-Litigation in the United States or abroad may be necessary to enforce our patent or other intellectual property rights, to protect our trade secrets, to determine the validity and scope of the proprietary rights of others or to defend against claims of infringement.
+Litigation in the United States or abroad may be necessary to enforce intellectual property rights, to protect our trade secrets, to determine the validity and scope of the proprietary rights of others or to defend against claims of infringement.
 Such litigation, even if successful, could result in substantial costs and diversion of resources and could have a material adverse effect on our business, results of operations and financial condition.
 Additionally, if any such claims are asserted against us, we may seek to obtain a license under the third party's intellectual property rights.
 There can be no assurance, however, that a license would be available on terms acceptable or favorable to us, if at all.